-Chair Conducting & Ensembles; Chamber Choir, Collegium Singers
+Chair Conducting & Ensembles; University Singers, Collegium Singers

 Richard Sparks, Chair of Conducting & Ensembles, joins the faculty at UNT with both a distinguished academic and professional career.